 During the third and fourth years, students are expected to take the professional strand of classes known as methods classes.
 The number of methods classes required varies according to whether the student intends to major in elementary or secondary education.
 The student will also complete a professional student teaching semester during his or her senior year.

-An endorsement is an area of specialization.
+An endorsement is a licensed area of specialization.
 There are many endorsements available at the elementary level.
 While only one endorsement is required to get a teaching license, two or more endorsements are recommended for maximizing students' flexibility and variety in their professional careers.